 How to Test Concrete Setting

-Using a rugged wireless concrete maturity sensor like SmartRockTM allows you to collect the required data accurately and in real-time without having to employ more costly and time-consuming methods.
+Using a concrete setting sensor like SmartRockTM allows you to collect the required data accurately and in real-time without having to employ more costly and time-consuming methods.
 Simply install it directly onto the rebar without cumbersome wires or expensive data loggers.
-Once the concrete is poured and set, temperature and strength readings are immediately sent to the mobile app.
+Once the concrete is poured and set, temperature and strength readings are immediately sent to the mobile app for viewing.

 To give you more power on the job site, you can even use SmartHub™, a remote monitoring system, to access SmartRock sensor data, anywhere, anytime.
 It automatically collects data about your concrete so you can analyze it without even having to be physically on the job site.